silshack/spring2014/_posts/2014-01-22-Xuxiang-PythonBasic-Exercise.md

 The result of  converting a degrees fahrenheit to degrees celsius: 35
 ```

-## convert fahrenheit or celsius as above, depending on the users' choice.
+## Convert fahrenheit or celsius as above, depending on the users' choice.

 The coude for converting fahrenheit or celsius as above, depending on the users' choice is: